-Our audit committee is comprised of , and , with serving as the chairman of our audit committee.
+Our audit committee is comprised of Arthur Tzianabos, Arthur A. Levin and Jennifer C. Burstein, with Jennifer C. Burstein serving as the chairperson of our audit committee.
 The composition of our audit committee meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations.
 Each member of our audit committee is financially literate.
-In addition, our board of directors has determined that is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Act of 1933, as amended.
+In addition, our board of directors has determined that Jennifer C. Burstein is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Act of 1933, as amended.
 This designation does not impose on him or her any duties, obligations or liabilities that are greater than are generally imposed on members of our audit committee and our board of directors.
 Our audit committee is directly responsible for, among other things:

-- · selecting and hiring our independent registered public accounting firm; - the qualifications, independence and performance of our independent auditors;

-- the preparation of the audit committee report to be included in our annual proxy statement; - · our compliance with legal and regulatory requirements; - our accounting and financial reporting processes, including our consolidated financial statement audits and the integrity of our consolidated financial statements; and - · reviewing and approving related-person transactions.
+- · selecting and hiring our independent registered public accounting firm; - the qualifications, independence and performance of our independent auditors; - · the preparation of the audit committee report to be included in our annual proxy statement; - · our compliance with legal and regulatory requirements; - our accounting and financial reporting processes, including our consolidated financial statement audits and the integrity of our consolidated financial statements; and - · reviewing and approving related-person transactions.